 About the Project

-This emergency project is nearing completion to meet the project’s 30-day duration.
-LiRo’s services on this project include environmental services, construction management, and coordination of multiple construction management teams and subcontractors, including FEMA documentation for reimbursement.
+This emergency project met the project’s 30-day duration.
+LiRo’s services on this project included environmental services, construction management, and coordination of multiple construction management teams and subcontractors, including FEMA documentation for reimbursement.

 Project Challenges & Solutions

-LiRo’s scope of work includes but is not limited to the following:
+LiRo’s scope of work included but was not limited to the following:

 - Develop a protocol for and maintain a project specific worker and construction staff sign-in and sign-out process.
 Collect sign-in/sign out sheets daily and have the HHC representative sign off on each sheet.
 Place sheets in order in a binder for use by the LiRo FEMA consultant.
 Track and follow up with any staff member or worker that did not sign in or out on a particular shift or day.
 Collect each workers ID badge at the end of each shift and re issue when the worker signs in the next day.